runway7/hangar/javascript-guide-to-functions-closures-scope.md

 Conversely, modifying a prototype to add new features to it will result in that new feature being available to all the objects which have that prototype.

-The prototype model in JS works similar to the class model in other languages, in the sense that when a method is not found in the class definition of an object, it's superclass is then checked, and so on.
+The prototype model in JS works similar to the class model in other languages, in the sense that when a method is not found in the class definition of an object, it's superclass is then checked, then the superclass' superclass, and so on.
 The same process takes place here - first the object is checked.
 If the method or property is not found, it's `__proto__` is checked, then it's prototype's `__proto__` and so on, until the interpreter hits the last object on the chain (`__proto__` is `null`).

 You'll notice though, that we haven't touched `__proto__` anywhere in our code.
 That's because it doesn't make sense to and is a *very bad idea* to do so.
-Instead JS lets you use the `prototype` object on the function that you're using as a constructor (`Problem`, in this case) to specify the behaviour of the prototypes of the constructed objects.
+Instead JS lets you use the `prototype` object on the function that you're using as a constructor (`Problem`, in this case) to specify the behavior of the prototypes of the constructed objects.
+It automatically sets the `__proto__` of the constructed objects to `Problem.prototype` for you.